logo

 Preparing for Labour Pain Management

-So, how do you prepare yourself?
+So, how do you prepare yourself for labour ?
 Here are some key steps:

 • Educate Yourself: Learn about labour pain symptoms in the 9th month.
 Attend childbirth classes to understand the process and learn pain-relief techniques like Lamaze or Bradley methods.

-• Stay Active: Engage in doctor-approved exercise to build endurance and strengthen muscles.
+• Stay Active: Engage in doctor-approved exercises to build endurance and strengthen muscles.
 Prenatal yoga and walking are great options.

 • Maintain a Healthy Lifestyle: A balanced diet and managing stress contribute to a smoother birthing process.